TheRobotStudio/SO-ARM100/README.md

 Check out this Handy [URDF viewer](https://gkjohnson.github.io/urdf-loaders/).

 ## Debugging motors
-1. For software, any Windows PC can connect over USB to program the servos and run initial tests.
+For debugging, any Windows PC can connect over USB to program the servos and to debug or do tests.
 To do so download [Feetech Software](https://www.feetechrc.com/software.html).
-For Ubuntu, you can use this [FT_SCServo_Debug_Qt](https://github.com/Kotakku/FT_SCServo_Debug_Qt) tool.
-Note: This step is not necessary as motors can be configured using the LeRobot Library, but may be helpful for debugging.
+For Ubuntu, you can use [FT_SCServo_Debug_Qt](https://github.com/Kotakku/FT_SCServo_Debug_Qt).
+Note: This step is not necessary as motors can be configured using the LeRobot Library, but this can be helpful for debugging.

 ## Footnotes
 <a name="myfootnote1">1</a>: The STS3215 arm comes in two sizes.
 The 7.4V has a stall torque of 16.5kg.cm at 6V (and likely slightly less for a 5V power supply).
 The 12V version has a stall torque of 30kg.cm.
 While we found the 7.4V to be sufficient, if you would like more powerful motors you can buy the 12V version [here](https://www.alibaba.com/product-detail/6PCS-12V-30KG-STS3215-High-Torque_1601216757543.html).
 Note if you do this, you will also have to buy a 12V 5A+ power supply instead of a 5V one, but all other components will remain the same.\